matteocorti/check_ssl_cert/README.md

-                                   has to be valid to issue a warning status --openssl path               path of the openssl binary to be used -p,--port port                  TCP port -P,--protocol protocol          use the specific protocol:
+                                   has to be valid to issue a warning status --openssl path               path of the openssl binary to be used -p,--port port                  TCP port
+      --precision digits           number of decimal places for durations: defaults to 0 if critical or warning are integers, 2 otherwise -P,--protocol protocol          use the specific protocol:
                                    ftp, ftps, http, https (default),
                                    h2 (HTTP/2), imap, imaps, irc, ircs, ldap,